 In 2013, I Co - Founded Makerversity, a making and learning organization based at Somerset House, London.
 Our mission is to build and support making businesses, inspire the next generation of creative minds and increase the diversity within the creative industries.

 Through our spaces we bring together people with all kinds of creative and technical expertise.
 Our members work together, play together and inspire each other.
 We run learning programs for young people where our members play an active role as faculty members, passing on their experiences and expertise to young people.

-In 2016, my Makerversity colleagues and I were recognised by the Observer newspaper as one of Britain's 50 New Radicals - people, projects and organisations changing the world for the better and finding creative solutions to the big issues of our times.
+In 2015, a second site was opened in Marineterrein Amsterdam.
+In 2016, my Makerversity colleagues and I were recognized by the Observer newspaper as one of Britain's 50 New Radicals - people, projects and organizations changing the world for the better and finding creative solutions to the big issues of our times.

 I also worked for Thinkpublic, the award winning social design company where I designed and delivered new services for local and central government, and in smaller capacities for Method, rAndom International, Participle.
 Before going into design I was the third employee of the worlds first online foreign exchange company, that used internet technologies to undercut the banking sector, where I worked from Dog's Body to a senior role until the company was bought out.

 I have been lucky enough to have had the opportunity to speak at a number of events, conferences and institutions around the world including TedX, SXSW, Designers Breakfasts, Design and Banter, DMI conference, Design Council, DOTT, The University of Zurich and the V and A. He also enjoys working with students and has been a visiting tutor/ lecturer at Ravensbourne, Central St Martins, Kingston University and the University of Zurich.